 Kayak River Tours

-Kayak tours are offered on the mangrove lined Urauchi and Nakama Rivers as well as many of the smaller rivers around the island.
-Each river has one or two companies operating on it, with 2-hour guided tours starting at about 4000 yen per person (reservations should be made in advance).
-Unguided kayak rentals are also available on Urauchi and Nakama Rivers as well as a few of the smaller rivers.
+Kayak tours (commonly called "canoe tours" by local operators) are offered on the mangrove-lined Urauchi and Nakama Rivers as well as many of the smaller rivers around the island.
+Each river has one or two companies operating on it, with 2-hour guided tours starting at about 6000 yen per person (reservations should be made in advance).
+A small number of operators also offer unguided kayak rentals.

 Iriomote has its share of beautiful beaches which offer swimming, snorkeling and diving opportunities.
 Most of the beaches around Iriomote do not have any public facilities, and some of them can only be reached by boat as the island's coast is only partially accessible by car.